androide-osorio/funnel-sandbox/README.md

 ### Migrate to a full-stack application

 This NextJS app uses mostly client components, and stores funnel data on the browser's local storage, which is flaky and insecure.
-To have better security and a better experience, funnels should be uploaded and stored in some kind of server.
+To have better security and a better experience, funnels should be uploaded and stored on some kind of server.

 ### Funnel file validation